YuruC3/NPM-KeepAliveD/README.md

 ## Short config explanation

+For more indept explanation [here](https://www.keepalived.org/manpage.html) is official documentation for KeepAliveD

 ### vrrp_script

 interval 5 -- Runs script every 5 seconds.
 It means that downtime should be for about 5 seconds.
 You can tweak it to a lower number but then set rise to a higher number.